Trials of Selahattin Demirtaş: Ahmet Davutoglu trial

 In January 2022, Demirtas was sentenced to over 11 months imprisonment for having insulted the then prime minister Ahmet Davutoğlu during a rally in Mersin in 2016.
 In his defense he argued that his criticism of government officials should be seen within the freedom of thought.

 Bîjî Serok Apo tweet

 On the 1 April 2022, an investigation over a nine-year-old tweet containing Bîjî Serok Apo was initiated.
 The indictment says the expression is meant for the leader of the PKK, Abdullah Öcalan and demands a prison sentence of up to five years.
 The prosecutor in this case is the same as the one for the Kobanî trial.

 Trial before the European Court of Human Rights

 In 2018 the European Court of Human Rights, in view of Demitas prolonged pre trial detention, saw it impertinent that he receives a speedy trial.
 In 2020 the ECHR ruled for his release, and deemed his prosecution as a violation of democratic rights.

 In February 2022, Nacho Sánchez Amor criticized the Turkish judiciary for no their no-compliance with rulings of the ECHR in view of the continued imprisonment of Selahattin Demirtas but also Osman Kavala.

+Reactions

+On 4 November 2016, the European Union expressed concern over Turkey's arrest of the co-chairs of the Peoples' Democratic Party (HDP), Selahattin Demirtaş and Figen Yüksekdağ, and other HDP politicians, and called on Turkey to immediately release Demirtaş, Yüksekdağ, and the other politicians.
+On 24 November 2016, the European Parliament unanimously adopted a resolution calling for the provisional suspension of accession negotiations between the EU and Turkey.